 [misc]

-Pikaur updates through the normal upgrade process like any AUR package:
+Pikaur updates through the normal Arch upgrade process like any AUR package:

 pikaur -Syu

-When a new version becomes available, Pikaur appears in the upgrade list and handles rebuilding itself during the upgrade.
+When a new version becomes available, Pikaur appears in the AUR upgrade list and rebuilds itself during the upgrade.
+Keep updates package-managed; do not replace the pacman-owned Pikaur files with a manual copy from GitHub.

-If you previously used yay and want to preserve your AUR package tracking (for diff display on updates), migrate the cache:
+If you previously used Yay on Arch Linux and want to preserve AUR package tracking for diff display on updates, migrate the cache:

-This moves yay’s cloned repositories and creates tracking files so Pikaur shows meaningful diffs on future updates.
+This moves yay’s cloned repositories and creates tracking files so Pikaur can show meaningful diffs on future updates.
+Skip this migration if you want Pikaur to build a fresh AUR repository cache instead.

-If you no longer need Pikaur, remove it with pacman.
+If you no longer need Pikaur, remove the installed package with pacman.
+Removing the helper does not remove AUR packages you installed through it.

 Uninstall the Package